 US starts landmark Agent Orange cleanup in Vietnam

-By MIKE IVESBy MIKE IVES, Associated Press?THE ASSOCIATED PRESS STATEMENT OF NEWS VALUES AND PRINCIPLES?
+By MIKE IVESBy MIKE IVES, Associated Press??

 In this photo taken Aug.
 7, 2012, Vo Duoc sits inside his home in Danang, Vietnam.
 He and 10 other members of the family were exposed to Agent Orange because of using of water in a lake near his home.
 Washington was slow to respond, but on Thursday, Aug.
 9, 2012 the U.S. for the first time will begin cleaning up leftover dioxin that was stored at the former military base, now part of Danang's airport.
 (AP Photo/Maika Elan)